Amethyst Meaning & Uses

 Natural AAAA is the highest grade and makes up only 10% of amethyst.
 Stones of this grade will be a rich dark purple and eye-clean without inclusions.

 The most important thing to consider when selecting a stone is your intuition.
 How does it feel when you hold it in your hand?
 You should feel drawn to it.
-Listen to your intuition and listen to the stone.
+Listen to your intuition and listen to that stone’s amethyst meaning.

 amethyst